-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 YouTube, for its part, said in a statement that it strives to work with vendors that have a strong track record of good working conditions.
 “When issues come to our attention, we alert these vendors about their employees' concerns and work with them to address any issues,” a company spokesperson wrote in an email to BuzzFeed News.

 Since the public backlash against YouTube over unacceptable children’s content on its platform, the company has taken steps to combat the problem.
 It said it would soon publish a report sharing aggregated data about the actions it took to remove videos and comments that violate its policies.
-The company also promised to apply its “cutting-edge machine learning” that it already uses on violent extremist content to trickier areas like child safety, and, of course, that it plans to have more than 10,000 human reviewers evaluating videos on the platform in 2018.
+The company also promised to apply its “cutting-edge machine learning” that it already uses on violent extremist content to trickier areas like child safety and, of course, said that it plans to have more than 10,000 human reviewers evaluating videos on the platform in 2018.
 But YouTube did not comment on how it plans to revise its evaluation guidelines for its expanded workforce. ●

 Advertisement